In Shinjuku Kabukicho, Tokyo, there is a stage performance called the Ninja + Kabuki Show.

 There are missions for the customers, but I felt the show was a bit too commercial.

 The venue is located in the center of Kabukicho, making it easy to drop by if you are already in Shinjuku.
-It is a light entertainment option rather than a full-scale kabuki or samurai play.
+It is a light entertainment option rather than a full-scale kabuki or ninja play.

-Ninja + Kabuki Tokyo
+Ninja + Kabuki Tokyo in Shinjyuku

 WARP Shinjuku / Address: Daini Toua Kaikan B1, 1-21-1 Kabukicho, Shinjuku-ku, Tokyo 160-0021